TTomilin/DataEng/README.md

 4. Enable "Annotation Processing" for the Lombok library under Project Settings -> Build -> Compiler (the program will execute without it, but give errors at compile time)

-## Milestone 1 — choosing and preparing your data, introductory analysis
+## Milestone 1 — choosing and preparing your nl.dataeng.tue.data, introductory analysis

 For the first milestone, you are asked to:
 - Choose, download, load, and clean one or more datasets, where you expect to find